roys/cewler/README.md

   - Can stay within a certain depth of a website
   - Speed can be controlled
   - Word length and casing can be configured
-  - E-mails are scraped
   - JavaScript and CSS can be included
   - Crawled URLs can be output to separate file
-  - Crawled e-mails can be output to separate file
+  - Scraped e-mail addresses can also be output to separate file
   - ++
 - Using the excellent [Scrapy](https://scrapy.org) framework for scraping and using the beautiful [rich](https://github.com/Textualize/rich) library for terminal output

+---

 ## Commands and options
 ### Quick examples